 Advantage was taken of the rock arising from the basement excavation.
 Processing the arisings to produce granular fill to backfill all retaining walls reduced haulage movements across the city in disposal and imported fill.

-The resource level will peak at 100 men with a delivery team of 11 non-working people
+The resource level peaked at over 100 emplyees with a delivery team of 11 non-working people.